 But if you want to keep it good for about 15 days, you can cook the methi leaves in a little oil and store in an airtight container in the freezer.

 You can even serve it along with your favorite pickle or chutney.
-I like to serve it with Coriander Mint Chutney.
+I like to serve it with Green Chutney.

 As it is very thin and soft unlike other stuffed Parathas, it tastes great along with Aloo Gobhi Ki Sabzi or any other sabzi of your choice.

 These Methi Paratha have a good shelve life and therefore they stay good for 2 days even at room temperature.
 Therefore, they are considered great for your long travels too.

 You can also store them in the fridge for about 4 to 5 days in an airtight container.
 Reheat them on Tawa properly, while serving.

 Methi Paratha freezes well!
 Let them cool down after cooking and then place them in ziplock freezer bags with parchment paper between each Paratha so that they don’t stick to each other.

 For stuffed Methi Paratha, add in a little roasted gram flour in the methi mixture, it makes Paratha flaky and crispy.